Periods of Chinese History

 The administrative system of the Republic of China was patterned like Western style republics with a president and his government as executive force, a parliament as legislative force, and an independant third power.
 In the Republic of China, especially after the foundation of the Nanjing government in 1928 the executive was organized in an executive court (xingzhengyuan 行政院), the legislative was in the hands of the legislative court (lifayuan 立法院), and the law was administered by the judicial court (sifayuan 司法院).
 Additionally, there were two courts in this five court system that were inherited from the imperial administration structure, especially the fifth of them, the censorial court (jianchayuan 監察院); the fourth court was the audit court (kaoshiyuan 考試院).

-The executive court was the actual government of the one-party state with the National Party (Guomindang 國民黨) as ruling party.
+The executive court was the actual government of the one-party state with the National Party (Kuomintang 國民黨) as ruling party.
 It consisted of a court head and nine ministries (bu 部) for national politics (neizhengbu 內政部), foreign affairs (waijiaobu 外交部), war (junzhengbu 軍政部), navy (haijunbu 海軍部), finance (caizhengbu 財政部), industry (shiyebu 實業部), education (jiaoyubu 教育部), traffic (jiaotongbu 交通部), and railways (tiedaobu 鐵道部).
 Further there was a health department (weishengshu 衛生署) and two commissions for Tibetian and Mongolian (Zang Meng weiyuanhui 藏蒙委員會), and for Chinese Overseas affairs (Qiaowu weiyuanhui 僑務委員會).

-The legislative court was not a parliament in the modern sense, because the members were chosen from the central comittee of the Guomindang.
+The legislative court was not a parliament in the modern sense, because the members were chosen from the central comittee of the Kuomintang.
 There existed several standing commissions for law, foreign affairs, finance, economy, and military affairs.

 The censorial court had to control the offials of the government in various layers and should limit the power of other governmental institutions.
-It was installed 1931 and consisted of a head gremium that was chosen by the central comittee of the Guomindang, and the members were not allowed to occupy other posts.
+It was installed 1931 and consisted of a head gremium that was chosen by the central comittee of the Kuomintang, and the members were not allowed to occupy other posts.